-is a Polish Australian composer
+is a Polish-Australian composer

-Born in London, his father Sykstus was born in Wilno, Poland (now part of Lithuania) to a peasant family in the village of Kijonij.
-Philip's mother Josephine Kiley was British, of Irish and Cornish extraction, born in Marylebone, London.
+Born in London, his father was from Wilno, Poland (now part of Lithuania) born to a peasant family in the village of Kijonij (now Kijonys).
+Philip's mother was British, born in Marylebone of Irish, Cornish and Scottish ancestry.

 In 1969 the Czapłowski family migrated to Australia.

-After arriving in Melbourne, Philip studied piano with William L. (Bill) Lowe from 1970 to 1975, and composition with Felix Werder from 1975 to 1977.
+After arriving in Melbourne, Philip studied piano with William L (Bill) Lowe from 1970 to 1975, and composition with Felix Werder from 1975 to 1977.

-"It was Felix Werder that introduced me to contemporary music, in particular the enormous contribution that Polish composers made during the 20th Century.
-Felix was a warm and generous soul who had a tendency to get up people's noses--but only if you deserved it!"
+It was Felix Werder who introduced me to contemporary music, in particular the enormous contribution that Polish composers made during the 20th Century.
+Felix was a warm and generous soul who had a tendency to get up people's noses--but only if you deserved it!

 Czapłowski subsequently studied music at Melbourne and La Trobe Universities, where his composition teachers included Peter Tahourdin, Ted Dollarhide, and Keith Humble, as well as piano with Rodney Sigston.
 In 2007 Czapłowski completed a Doctorate (PhD) in music composition at Monash University (supervised by Thomas Reiner), during which time he also lectured in music theory.
-In 2005 Czapłowski also attended the Academy of Music in Kraków, Poland, where he worked with Marcel Chyrzyński, Zbigniew Bujarski, Krystyna Moszumañska-Nazar, Wojciech Widłak, and Anna Zawadska-Gołosz.

-"Attending festivals and concerts in Poland was a real eye opener.
-I witnessed a creative interaction of styles that I recognised as a truly Postmodern approach.
+Attending the Academy in Kraków, as well as festivals and concerts in Poland was a real eye opener.
+I witnessed a creative interaction of styles that I could relate to as a truly Postmodern approach.

 Philip Czapłowski's compositions include the orchestral work Momentum, commissioned by the Melbourne Symphony Orchestra in 2000, four concertos for Australia Pro Arte (now the Melbourne Chamber Orchestra), and numerous chamber and solo compositions.
 His music has been performed and recorded around the world, and he is a represented artist in the collection of the Australian Music Centre and the National Library of Australia, Canberra.
 Czapłowski is a member, and former Treasurer of the Melbourne Composers' League.